msimecek/Chatbot-Student-Workshop/README.md

 In this workshop, you will learn how to create your own chatbot using  **Visual Studio 2017**, **C#** language and **Microsoft Bot Framework**.

-> There are two versions of this workshop: you are currently reading the C# one.
+> **There are two versions of this workshop**: you are currently reading the C# one.
 If you're more of a JavaScript/Node.js person, switch to the [other one](README-Node.md).
 >
-> English translation was kindly started by @laurelle.
+> English translation was kindly started by @Ellerbach.

 ## Assumptions